jamesapcooper/jamesapcooper.github.io-src/content/post/worship-service.md

 \[Pastor\] We have just confessed our faith together.
 We have confessed that through faith in Christ our sins are forgiven.
-If this is your confession, then in a moment we will share a meal together through which our Savior promises to strengthen us by faith.
-But if this is not your confession, or if you have not made your confession known to a body of believers and joined yourself to them, then I invite you not to partake, as doing so would be both untruthful and harmful to you.
+If this is your confession, then in a moment we will share a meal together, in which our Savior promises to be present with us and to strengthen us by faith.But if this is not your confession, or if you have not made your confession known to a body of believers and joined yourself to them, then I invite you not to partake, as doing so would be both untruthful and harmful to you.
 Instead, I invite you to watch and consider whether or not these things are so, and to talk with me or one of the elders about any questions you have.
 We are glad you are with us.

+Lastly, if there are any brothers and sisters here today with significant grievances, then I would also urge you not to partake, but to go, even now, and be reconciled to one another.
+For it is not Christ's will that you should express by eating together a unity which you do not share in truth.

 **Words of Institution**[^15]